nessphp/application/README.md

    - Content Manager class helps you to import 3rd party resources to your web pages like; css, img, js or other html/php contents.

-> There are lots of features of Ness PHP to explore.
-Please keep tracking for the User Manual.
-We are working on user manual to be ready as soon as possible.

 ## Who is it for ?
 In simple words; it is for you...
   - It is lightweight.